processing/processing-docs/README.md

-Processing web site, Examples, and Reference
+Processing reference, examples, tutorials, and web site
 ==========

 This is the official source code for the [processing.org](http://processing.org) web site, plus the examples and the reference.